magnetic-lab/magla/readme.md

 in the Magla ecosystem `ShotVersion`'s are considered sacred and only one can be current at any given time, even new assignments result in new versions.
 For this reson they are used as the actual `ExternalReference` of the shot `Clip` -  so only the latest versions of shots are used as meda references.
 Each time you instantiate a `MaglaProject` object it builds its otio data off of current production data and thus is always up-to-date and **requires no actual timeline file to  be archived on disk or kept track of**.

 ### Example Initial Setup
+All creation and deletion methods are in `magla.Root`, so this is primarily a demonstration of using the creation methods in the optimal order.

+Each creation method will return the created `MaglaEntity` or in the case that a record already exists, creation will abort and return the found record instead.
+To instead return an `EntityAlreadyExistsError`, you must call the `magla.Root.create` method directly and pass the 'return_existing=False` parameter.
+    example:
+    ```
+    magla.Root().create(magla.User, {"nickname": "foo"}, return_existing=False)
+    ```

+This functionality is demonstrated below where the name of the shot being created is set to increment - meaning that running this script repeatedly will result in new shot and directory tree structures under the same project.

 ```python
 import magla